8416 Elko Drive

 Although run-in indexes are somewhat shorter than indented indexes, they often don't save a tremendous amount of space.

 A sub-subentry is a third level in an index.
 They are not usually used in scholarly books with run-in indexes.
 Sub-subentries can be very helpful in some indented indexes but can be tricky to typeset.
 I am happy to proofread any typeset index I have written to make sure the indentations come out right.
-When they don't, the index doesn't make sense.
+When indentations are lost, the index doesn't make sense since it appears to not be in alphabetical order.

 There are two major methods for sorting the entries of an index, "word-by-word" which is often used in library catalogs and encyclopedias, and "letter-by-letter" which is often used in dictionaries.
-Either is a setting in Cindex.
-I just need to know which style you prefer.
+Either is a setting in my indexing software.
+You just need to indicate which style you (or your publisher) prefer.